HKUSTSMARTLab/HKUSTSMARTLab.github.io/research/index.md

 <img class="rounded mx-auto d-block" src="/static/img/research/lm_for_healthcare.png" alt="ai4health" style="width: 75%; height: auto;">

 <div style="font-size: 1.25em;">
-Our lab harnesses the power of large AI models to revolutionize healthcare.
+Our lab harnesses the power of large and agentic AI models to revolutionize healthcare.
 By leveraging vast datasets and advanced algorithms, we aim to significantly improve diagnostic accuracy, treatment personalization, and patient outcomes, driving the future of medical innovation.
 </div>